 - Not be a recipient of NSF EPSCoR funding at the time of the award

 The award includes a plaque, a monetary award of $5,000, plus an additional amount (approximately $5,000 in 2016) to support the cost of research or professional activities that contribute to the productivity of the winner of the award.
-The award will be given at the annual meeting of the Idaho EPSCoR Committee in Coeur d’Alene, Idaho, in October 2016.
-No more than one award may be made each year.
+The award was presented at the annual meeting of the Idaho EPSCoR Committee in Coeur d’Alene, Idaho in October 2016.